shambhavi0608/Xeno-CRM/README.md

 ## 📖 Project Overview

-**Xeno CRM** is a full-stack, AI-augmented Customer Relationship Management and marketing automation platform built as part of the Xeno internship assignment.
+**Mochi CRM** is a full-stack, AI-augmented Customer Relationship Management and marketing automation platform built as part of the Xeno internship assignment.
 It enables marketing teams to:

 - **Manage and segment customers** using both rule-based filters and natural language AI prompts.
 - **Create and launch multi-channel campaigns** targeting WhatsApp, SMS, Email, and RCS.